Applied AI

 • Recovery and compensating actions: automatically reallocate tasks when a robot fails or becomes unavailable, with traceable rollbacks.

-Approach modernization in increments that preserve safety and provide observable benefits.
+Approach modernization in safe, incremental steps that preserve safety and deliver observable benefits.
 A pragmatic path includes:

 • Establish a bounded modernization corridor with a clear risk and rollback plan.

-• Implement a robust data fabric that unifies inventory, demand, and telemetry across on‑premises and cloud edges.
+• Implement a robust data fabric that unifies inventory, demand, and telemetry across on‑premises and edge environments.

 • Introduce an event‑driven microservice layer for policy decisions, while keeping legacy schedulers intact during transition.